magento/merchdocs/src/catalog/product-create-bundle.md

 1. Click <span class="btn">Save</span> and continue.

-    When the product is saved, the [Store View]({% link catalog/product-scope.md %}) chooser appears in the top-left corner.
+    When the product is saved, the [Store View]({% link catalog/product-scope.md %}) chooser appears in the upper-left corner.

 1. Choose the **Store View** where the product is to be available.